ctc-uci/cell-dogs-backend/README.md

-# npo-backend-template
+# Cell Dogs Backend

-This template will be used to create all NPO backend repos
+This is the backend for the Cell Dogs project.

 ## Setting up development environment